wanforge/quotes/README.md

 - 🔖 When one tugs at a single thing in nature, he finds it attached to the rest of the world.
 - 🔥 We are either progressing or retrograding all the while.
 There is no such thing as remaining stationary in this life.
 - 🔬 When a friend is in trouble, don't annoy him by asking if there is anything you can do.
 Think up something appropriate and do it.
+- 🔬 When you realize there is nothing lacking, the whole world belongs to you.
 - 🚀 We are made wise not by the recollection of our past, but by the responsibility for our future.
 - 🥁 We have two ears and one mouth so that we can listen twice as much as we speak.
 - 🥁 We live in a society bloated with data yet starved for wisdom.
 We're connected 24/7, yet anxiety, fear, depression and loneliness are at an all-time high.
 We must course-correct.